nimitmk7/knowledge-treasure/Machine Learning/ML system design/Chapter 2 - Intro to ML systems design.md

 ### Types of ML tasks
 ![[Pasted image 20240524210349.png]]
 ### Objective Functions
 To learn, an ML model needs an objective function to ==guide the learning process==.
-An objective function is also called a loss function, because the objective of the learn‐ ing process is usually to minimize (or optimize) the loss caused by wrong predictions.
+An objective function is also called a ==loss function==, because the objective of the learning process is usually to ==minimize (or optimize) the loss caused by wrong predictions==.

 #### Decoupling Objectives
 Framing ML problems can be tricky when you want to minimize multiple objective functions.
 What if the 2 objectives are in conflict with one another ?